MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-configure-kiosk-mode.md

     :::image type="content" source="media/microsoft-edge-configure-kiosk-mode/ms-kiosk-mode--8-done.png" alt-text="Kiosk mode - finish set up":::

-13. Log off from the kiosk device and sign in with the local kiosk account to validate the configuration.
+13. Sign off from the kiosk device and sign in with the local kiosk account to validate the configuration.

 ## Functional limitations

 With the release of this preview version of kiosk mode we're continuing work on improving the product and adding new features.

-Currently, kiosk mode doesn't provide the following functionality:
+Currently, kiosk mode doesn't support the following functionality:

 - Collections
 - Extensions